Financial Assistance to Opposition Parties

 It does not include political campaigning and similar partisan activities, political fundraising, membership campaigns or personal or private business of any kind.
 Further information can be found on the Members Estimate Committee publication page.

-Under the resolution, each Opposition Party that receives ‘Short Money' is required to submit a report from an independent professional auditor and a transparency breakdown of expenditure for publication on the House's website.
+Under the resolution, each Opposition Party that receives ‘Short/Representative Money' is required to submit a report from an independent professional auditor and a transparency breakdown of expenditure for publication on the House's website.